adhikasp/adhikasp.my.id/content/posts/self-hosting-my-website-with-cloudflare-tunnel.md

 ## The difficult part

-Self hosting can be tricky if you have ISP that use CGNAT.
-It means you don't have public IP assigned and there is no way for public traffic from internet to access yourself.
+Self hosting can be tricky if you have ISP that use [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+It means you don't have public IP assigned and there is no way for public traffic from internet to initiate access to you.
+They can still reply to you if you initiate the connection, like when you browse the internet.
 You can't use [DDNS](https://en.wikipedia.org/wiki/Dynamic_DNS) as the IP that get registered doesn't belong to you exclusively.

 There is atleast 2 workaround for this: